sjanel/coincenter/README.md

 - Cancel opened orders
 - Withdraw (with check at destination that funds are well received)
 - Dust sweeper

+## Market data storage & replay

+`coincenter` is able to store the following market data in serialized [binary protobuf](https://protobuf.dev/) format for offline trading algorithm replay:

+- Market order book
+- Public trades

+Refer to the dedicated [documentation page](TRADING.md) for more information.

 ## Supported exchanges

 | Exchange |                                      Link                                       |